remix-run/react-router/docs/route/route.md

 let { org, "*": splat } = params;
 ```

+### Layout Routes

+<docs-info>TODO: expand with example</docs-info>

+Omitting the path makes this route a "layout route".
+It participates in UI nesting, but it does not add any segments to the URL.

 ## `index`

 Determines if the route is an index route.
 Index routes render into their parent's [Outlet][outlet] at their parent's URL (like a default child route).